Plant Care 101: Fiddle Leaf Fig Tree Care Guide

 It looks so lush because the native Fiddle-Leaf Fig Tree grows under the canopy of the African rainforests.
 Another huge benefit of its origins is that it fits in perfectly with the natural, indirect light of your home.

 Simply find a window with bright morning sun and a bit of afternoon shade.
+Bright, indirect light is best for your Fiddle-Leaf.
 This may mean moving your plant throughout the day to ensure it gets what it needs, but that's really all there is to it.
 If you get a lot of harsh afternoon sun, just move your Fiddle back a bit from its window.

 How Often Should You Water a Fiddle Leaf Fig?